riyazshaikh/opencircles/README.md

-# OpenCirclez - Explore events with a wider circle
+# OpenCirclez - Explore local events with a wider social circle

 A geolocation based activity aggregator that uses Meetup API to provide initial activities.
 Provides reverse geocoding capabilities using Google Maps API.